-As well as the SSM, 2015 saw preparations for the Single Resolution Mechanism ("SRM").
-The SRM came into force on 1 January 2016.
-This aims to ensure an orderly resolution process for failing banks.
+Alongside the SSM, the Single Resolution Mechanism ("SRM") came into force on 1 January 2016.
+It aims to ensure an orderly resolution process for failing banks.
+With SSM and SRM, two of the three pillars of the Banking Union have been established.